luckystarufo/_Terminal_CorrelationOne/README.md

 algorithms that automate play of the game.
 Top coders from around the world showcase their algos in live e-sports tournaments, playing for cash prizes, exclusive job opportunities, and global acclaim.

-## Note: This repo doesn't provide my code anymore, as requested by Correlation One.
-They told me not to share complete algos, as people will continue to work for a while and can be uploaded ‘as is’ which creates some issues.
+[Note: This repo doesn't provide my codes anymore, as requested by Correlation One.
+They told me not to share complete algos.
+The goal of the competition is not to find the best solution together, but to provide an interesting programming challenge for individuals.
+People should build their own code base and gain understanding of the (surprisingly complex) game that way.]

 ## Structure